syncfusion-content/extension-docs/Extension/Syncfusion-NuGet-Packages/NuGet-Install-and-Configuration.md

 ### Configure the Syncfusion NuGet Packages in Visual Studio from downloaded packages

 The following steps help you download and configure the downloaded Syncfusion NuGet Packages in the Visual Studio.
-The download file format is a zip file that contains all the packages with the framework.
+The download file format is a zip file that contains all the packages with the Framework.

 1. Click the download link of Syncfusion NuGet Package and save the zip file.
 The download option is shown in the following screenshot.